gyang2518/Welcome/README.md

 [Design for Another World](https://medium.com/@gyang2518/design-documentation-for-another-world-1d903c1efd4e)

 On the last project for the class, we choose to let people from our class to relax.
-In the 3D classes, we people can see the farm that has cows and sheeps in it.
-People can feed the cow and sheep.
-They also can find the egg in the farm, crack it and then they will get a chicken.
+In the 3D classes, people can see the farm that has cows and sheeps in it.
+We made the cow moving everywhere in the farm.
+There were two group of goats fighiting each other.
+Plus, five eggs and only one of it can get a chicken.
+Good luck on that!